 Key stats from Atradius Payment Practices Barometer US 2025 and related reports:

-Final Thoughts: Turn AR into a Strength
+Final Thoughts: Turn AR Into a Strength and Get Paid Faster

 “Automation frees your team to focus on relationships and results.”